rackerlabs/support-how-to/content/vmware-services/vmware-server-virt-faq.md

 #### Where is data stored if I create a snapshot, clone, or template?

--   Snapshots are stored with the VM and consume your allocated storage infrastructure.
+-   Snapshots are stored with the parent disk of VM and consume your allocated storage infrastructure.
 Snapshots must be carefully managed to ensure that they don't consume all the disk space.
 -   Clones are stored on the Rackspace infrastructure, so they don't use allocated disk resources.
 You can create one clone per VM.